5iggi/vlx2mqtt/README_full_en.md

 6. Move to a numeric position
 7. Check whether the window rain status (`.../rain`) is published
 8. Optionally enable `publish_rain_raw_limit = true` and observe `.../rain_raw_limit`
+9. Leave the bridge running and verify that no event-monitor warning appears during normal KLF updates
+10. Optionally reduce `event_stale_warn_seconds` temporarily for a diagnostics test and verify the warning in the log
-9. Stop the service cleanly and verify that **no KLF reboot** is triggered
+11. Stop the service cleanly and verify that **no KLF reboot** is triggered
-10. Optionally test the recovery topic with an external smart plug / Loxone
+12. Optionally test the recovery topic with an external smart plug / Loxone

 [Back to contents](#contents)